-The ATP-ER also contains luciferin and luciferase, the reagents used to produce bioluminescence.
+To measure bioluminescence, the iATP is released from the cells.
+This is accomplished by the addition of 0.1ml of the ATP Enumeration Reagent (ATP-ER), which also contains luciferin and luciferase, the reagents used to produce bioluminescence.
+The ATP-ER is added using a multi-channel pipette.
 After a short incubation period the bioluminescence is measured in a plate luminometer.
-Prior to sample luminescence measurements, the assay is calibrated and standardized by performing an ATP standard curve with controls (provided with the kit).
+Prior to sample luminescence measurements, the instrument is calibrated and the assay standardized by performing an ATP standard curve with controls (provided with the kit).